How to Spend 4 Days in Rome, Italy Itinerary

 Day 3 of 4 Days in Rome: Vatican and Castel Sant’Angelo

 Are heading over to Vatican City?
-Religious or not, the Vatican is still a must-see in Rome.
+Religious or not, the Vatican museums are still a must-see in Rome.

 Again, we went with a tour just to skip the line (which can cue 3+ hs).
 This will also give you time to see tons of other places in Rome.